DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 - [ ] Deverell_Miss
 - [ ] Elliott_John
 - [ ] Elliott_Mr
-- [ ] Gleig_GRA ebb: **WHERE IS THIS TAGGED?
+- [ ] Gleig_GRA ebb: **Not sure we want this one?
 I could not find it in the Journal so I removed it from the back list**.
 Gleig was mostly not writing until the late 1820s.
 I found no specific reference to titles by him in the Journal, but am I missing something?
 - [ ] Graham_DofMontrose
 - [ ] Greene_Mr
 - [ ] Harley_Mr